Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Acknowledgement

 \section{Acknowledgement}

-\if1\blind { The authors are grateful to Jose R. Zubizarreta and Guanbo Wang for helpful discussions.
-Funding was provided by National Institute of Health (NIH) grants R01 ES029950, R01 AG066793-01R01, R01 ES030616, R01 AG060232-01A1, R01 ES028033, R01 MD012769, R01 ES026217; USEPA grants 83587201-0; and Harvard University Climate Change Solutions Fund.
-Dr. Wellenius and Dr. Dominici have received consulting income from the Health Effects Institute (Boston, MA).
-Dr. Wellenius recently served as a visiting scientist at Google, LLC (Mountain View, CA).
-The authors report that they have no conflicts of interest relevant to this work. } \fi
+The authors are grateful to Jose R. Zubizarreta, Ambarish Chattopadhyay, Eli Ben-Michael, Kosuke Imai, and Guanbo Wang for helpful discussions.
+Funding was provided by the National Institute of Health (NIH) grants R01ES029950, R01AG066793(-02S1), R01ES030616, R01AG060232-03, R01ES028033(-S1), R01MD012769, R01ES026217, 1RF1AG071024, 1RF1AG074372-01A1, P01AG031720, P30ES000002, F32ES027742; Alfred P. Sloan Foundation grant G-2020-13946; grant 216033-Z-19-Z from the Wellcome Trust, Harvard University Climate Change Solutions Fund, and Fernholz Foundation.
+The funders had no role in considering the study design or in the collection, analysis, interpretation of data, writing of the report, or decision to submit the article for publication.
+Dr. Wellenius and Dr. Dominici have received consulting income from the Health Effects Institute.
+Dr. Wellenius recently served as a visiting scientist at Google, LLC.
+The authors report that they have no conflicts of interest relevant to this work.